 Her work has been successfully published as book chapters, and peer reviewed articles in renowned journals.
 In particular, she has published books, book chapters, journal publications and newspaper articles in reputed national and international journals.

 She has designed several customized cross-registered elective courses on Juvenile Delinquency and Victim Psychology, and Art of Listening, Attachment and Intimacy in Relationships for the undergraduate students at O.P.
-Jindal Global University.
+Jindal Global (Institution of Eminence Deemed To Be University).
 She has also taught Life Span Developmental Psychology and Counselling Psychology to Psychology major undergraduate students from Jindal School of Liberal Arts and Humanities.

 Stith, S., Spencer, C. M., Ripll-Nunez, K. J., Jaramillo-Sierro, A. L., Nikparvar, F., Glebova, T., Du, J., Peng, Y., Mittal, M., Palit, M., Saydam, S. Z., Gazioglu, N., Vetere, A., Siltala, H., Paivinen, H., & Holma, J. International Perspectives on Intimate Partner Violence: Challenges and Opportunities.
 (Manuscript under review).